influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ### `--auth0-organizations=`

 The Auth0 organization required to access Chronograf.
+Optional.
 Organizations are set using an "organization" key in the user's `app_metadata`.
-Lists are comma-separated and only available when using environment variables.
+Lists are comma-separated and are only available when using environment variables.

 Environment variable: `$AUTH0_ORGS`